-19 Apr Interesting Abandoned Buildings in Budapest
+19 Apr Interesting Abandoned Places in Budapest

 There’s a reason people visit usual landmarks – they’re beautiful, they have some historical value and also look good on Instagram.
 But sometimes it’s more interesting to go off the beaten path and discover a side of the city even locals don’t really know about.
 If you’re an experienced or budding urban explorer, you’ll find some wonderful industrial buildings in Budapest that may excite you more than a visit to Buda Castle, Chain Bridge or the Hungarian Parliament.